iNalsur/tjh-update/README.md

 <h2>Introduction</h2>

-This is update for my first project that I did for my friend entrepreneur.
+This is update for my first project that I did for my entrepreneur friend.
 The idea behind the update was to make the site more interactive using JavaScript and to use the new skills I have learned.

 To view the site, click on the logo or click on this link.